 And if you’re not already on their email list, get on it!
 Online business owners often fill virtual positions by sending out an email to their fan list.

 If you want to become a virtual assistant, be prepared to put in the work!

 The opportunities out there to make money as a virtual assistant are endless — and how much you make is totally up to you.
 Starting out, most VAs make around $20/hr or so, but as you become more skilled, you can increase your rates.
 I know some VAs who are making upwards of $50 an hour!

 Don’t forget to grab this list of 150+ services you can offer as a virtual assistant to give you a bit of inspiration.

 More Cool Stuff

 20 Legitimate Ways to Earn Money Online Without Paying Anything

-Our team scoured the web, wracked our brains, and consulted the experts to put together this ultra mega super list of ideas for how YOU can make money online.
+Our team scoured the web, wracked our brains, and consulted the experts to put together this epic list of ideas on how to make money online.